the survival stack

 What this means for reading the chart

 The $245M week is real, and it's not a card story or a yield story — it's a stress test arriving on schedule.
 As volumes grow, issuer diligence tightens, network reviews deepen, and the gap between "shipped fast in year one" and "rebuilt everything in year two" becomes existential.
-When you compare neobanks in our directory, the fields that predict survival aren't cashback and APY — they're the boring ones: licence type, custody model, and who actually issues the card.
+When you compare neobanks in our directory, the fields that predict survival aren't cashback and APY — they're the boring ones: license type, custody model, and who actually issues the card.
 We put them on every profile for exactly this reason.

 Volume data: Paymentscan (July 2026).
-Historical events compiled from public reporting — FCA notices, network statements, court filings; licence and issuer structures per entity are sourced on each profile.
+Historical events compiled from public reporting — FCA notices, network statements, court filings; license and issuer structures per entity are sourced on each profile.
 Nothing here is legal or investment advice.
 Spotted an error?
 Suggest a fix.